nikkibudeanu/woofme/TESTING.md

 ### Initial User Testing

-A session was held with a test user.
-The feedback obtained is listed below:
+The test user was my husband.
+I held a test session with him and here are the results!

 1. **Home page**